 Note: Our Diversity reporting tool is currently available to HR Advice customers.

-An aggregated report is a great place to start when crafting your Diversity, Equity and Inclusion strategy.
+Understanding the diversity of your current team is an essential first step in crafting your Diversity, Equity and Inclusion strategy.
 You can use Charlie to collect information and report on your team's diversity across a number of important characteristics.
-You can read more on the categories we collect information here.

 How to collect diversity information